-- If possible, avoid fully loading your vehicle. - Use only SAE Class S cables or equivalent on P235/55R18 tires on the front tires only.
-SAE Class S chains or other conventional link chains may cause damage to the vehicles wheel house and/or body.
-Use of optional spike spider type traction devices or equivalent is also acceptable. - Do not install tire chains, cables, or optional traction devices on the rear tires.
-This could cause damage to the vehicle's wheel house or body. - Do not use tire chains, cables, or optional traction devices with optional P255/45R19 or 245/45R20 tires. - Install tire cables securely, verifying that the tire cables do not touch any wiring, brake lines or fuel lines.

-- Do not exceed 30 mph (48 km/h) with tire cables on your vehicle. - Drive cautiously.
+- If possible, avoid fully loading your vehicle. - Use only SAE Class S snow chains, snow cables or equivalent on the front axle for P235/55R19 equipped vehicles.
+The use of snow chains, snow cables or other traction assist devices that are larger than SAE Class S may cause damage to your vehicle's wheel house, suspension and/or body. - Do not install tire chains, cables or optional traction devices on the rear tires.
+This could cause damage to the vehicle's wheel house or body. - Do not use tire chains, cables or optional traction devices with optional 255/45R20 tires. - Install cable chains securely, verifying that the cables do not touch any wiring, brake lines or fuel lines. - Do not exceed 30 mph (48 km/h) with tire cables on your vehicle. - Drive cautiously.
 If you hear the cables rub or bang against your vehicle, stop and retighten the cables.
 If this does not work, remove the cables to prevent damage to your vehicle. - Remove the tire cables when they are no longer needed.
 Do not use tire cables on dry roads.